rajeshdavidbabu/react-hooks-itinerary-widget/README.md

 The project is a simple react-hooks based widget for the daily itinerary, fetched from the server.
 Currently, it supports three card for ground, airport and flight travel.
 The data currently comes form a mock-server.

 ## Motivation
-React is moving towards a class-less feature.
+React is moving towards a class-less future.
 So, its about time we got on that train as well.
 The hooks pattern might resemble a javascript-closure based encapsulation pattern.
 Though the state is no more associated with a component, one needs to be a bit more careful to stick out to the rules of the [hooks](https://reactjs.org/docs/hooks-intro.html).

 ## Built Using
 - React 16.8+